Fundamental limit on the heralded single photons' spectral brightness

 To verify the above explanation, we measured the noise photon rate in the probe detection channel without the presence of the pump field.
-The theoretical prediction of $h_p$ considers the measured noise photon rate.
-The blue lines in \figs{two}(a) and \ref{fig:two}(b) are the theoretical predictions of $h_p$ based on \eq{hp}.
+The theoretical prediction of $h_p$ is based on the measured noise photon rate.
+The blue lines in \FigsTwoAandB\ are the theoretical predictions of $h_p$ based on \eq{hp}.
 The consistency between the predictions and the data is satisfactory, clarifying that the ratio of the noise photon rate in the probe detection channel to the rate of biphotons' probe photons is the decisive factor for the probe's heralding probability in the hot-atom double-$\Lambda$ SFWM biphoton source.

-In \figs{three}(a) or \ref{fig:three}(b), the behavior of $h_p$ significantly decreasing or increasing with the coupling power or $\Delta_c$, respectively, can be again explained by the noise photons in the probe detection channel.
+In \FigsThreeAandB, the behavior of $h_p$ significantly decreasing or increasing with the coupling power or $\Delta_c$, respectively, can again be explained by the noise photons in the probe detection channel.
 A larger coupling power ($\Delta_c$) induced more (fewer) fluorescence photons, and the noise photon rate approximately linearly increased (decreased) with the coupling power ($\Delta_c$).
 On the other hand, $R_b$ varied slightly with the coupling power ($\Delta_c$) as demonstrated by the insignificant changes of $h_s$ against the coupling power ($\Delta_c$) in the exact figure illustrated earlier.
-Consequently, the coupling power (detuning) in the region of the figure reduced (enhanced) $h_p$ significantly.
+Consequently, the coupling power ($\Delta_c$) in the region of the figure reduced (enhanced) $h_p$ significantly.